Esri/arcgis-runtime-samples-android/java/add-graphics-symbols/README.md

 # Add Graphics with Symbols
-This sample demonstrates how to add points, polylines, and polygons as graphics, set a symbol renderer to the graphics and add to a graphics overlay.
+Add points, polylines, and polygons as graphics, set a symbol renderer to the graphics and add to a graphics overlay.
 The sample also adds text symbols to represent text as symbols on the graphics overlay.

 ![Add Graphics with Symbols App](add-graphics-symbols.png)